athoune/Drupal-Strophe/README.txt

 Psi is ugly xmpp client, but its XML console is priceless. http://psi-im.org/

+-- BUG --

+Strange bug with direct chat on ejabberd 2.1.6, but it works well on 2.1.5.
+Weirds.

 -- LATER --
  * Pubsub
  * Chat as a popup, everywhere.